penguinLiang/ZeldaTeamMirror/readme.md

 ## Enemies
 In regard to current design, each monster has its own class which then has its own agent class.
 The agent class is roughly an expanded state machine that includes the drawing logic based on the state.
-Stalfos and Goriya are meant to be knocked back when they take damage from Link, but they currently do not.
-This will be amended in Sprint 4.

 The following are all the monsters currently implemented with their behavior explained:
  - __Stalfos__: The skeleton.
 Takes 2 hits and dies.
+Stunned by boomerang.
  - __Keese__: The bat.
 Dies instantly.
  - __Wall Master__: The hand.
 Takes 2 hits and dies.
+Stunned by boomerang.
  - __Goriya__: The goblin.
 Takes 3 hits and dies.
 Can throw a boomerang.
+Stunned by boomerang.
  - __Trap__: The blue cross.
 Has no health and can't be damaged.
  - __Aquamentus__: The dragon.
 Faces only one direction in the game.
 Takes six hits and dies.
+Boomerang does nothing.
  - __Gel__: The gel drop.
 Dies instantly.
  - __Old Man__: The old man.
 Takes damage but is immortal.

-## Doors
-As we have yet to implement Link's ability to walk between rooms, the ability to walk through doors has not yet been implemented.
-For the time being, if Link collides with a door, he will simply be knocked back.

-If you need to jump between room use the jump map using the M key.
-You can click the text at the top to close the jump map.

 ## Bugs
 ~~Please check out our [bug report](bugs.md)~~